 These hearing aids are variations of BTE and RIC hearing aids, and they keep the ear canal open.
 They let low-frequency sounds enter naturally in the ear and amplify the high-frequency ones.
 They are great for high-frequency hearing loss.
 They are visible and difficult to insert into the ear.

-Best Hearing Aids for Mild to Moderate Hearing Loss
+So, Which are The Best Hearing Aids for High-Frequency Hearing Loss?